MerkurevSergei/leetcode/README.md

 0002 — Add Two Numbers
 0003 — The Longest Substring Without Repeating Character
 0021 — Merge Two Sorted Lists
 0026 — Remove Duplicates from Sorted Array
 0027 — Remove Element
-0028 — Find the Index of the First Occurrence in a String 0080 — Remove Duplicates from Sorted Array II
+0028 — Find the Index of the First Occurrence in a String
+0080 — Remove Duplicates from Sorted Array II
+0383 — Ransom Note